mesopelagique/Mark4Down/README.md

 <img src="Documentation/preview.png" alt="preview"
 	title="preview" width="600" />

-## Usage
+## Launch web server

+This a web component.
+Your need to start a web server to deliver the component interface in your web browser.

 ### Using the component web server

-If do not want to pollute your database web server, a component could provide one since new 18R release.
+If do not want to pollute your database web server, a 4D component could provide one, since new 18R release.

 There is two way to launch the component web server: